mphowardlab/mphowardlab.github.io/_members/chmel-emilio.md

 Emilio joined the lab in 2026 as an undergraduate researcher.
-He and Benjamin are currently investigating the drying behavior of binary mixtures of big and small particle ssuspension using different solvent models.
+He and Benjamin are currently investigating the drying behavior of binary mixtures of big and small particle suspension using different solvent models.